 Description.
 This area is located in the northeast corner of the existing community in close proximity to the Town's water treatment plant.
 The area is characterized by a combination of uses including the treatment plant, the U.S. Forest Service Dillon Ranger District Administration Site, the Town maintenance shops, the Town owned residential structure, and vacant land owned by Denver Water.
 While the neighborhood is characterized by light industrial and governmental uses, the nearby neighborhood located on the south side of US 6 (within Town limits) is zoned RL.
 There are also single-family and high-density multi-family residential uses in close proximity located within unincorporated Summit County.
 The water plant and maintenance facility are zoned Public Facility.
 The Town maintains a transitional employee housing structure with two (2) dwelling units adjacent to the water plant.
-There are three parcels in this area that should be considered for annexation.
+There are three parcels in this area that should be considered for Town-coordinated development and potential annexation into the Town.

+Town of Dillon

+September 2022

-Town of Dillon July 2021 2021 Three Mile Plan
+2022 Three Mile Plan

+Page | 6